tinanigro/ScrollWatcher/README.md

 ScrollWatchedSelector
 =====================

-This solution has an extended ListView and GridView controls that fire an event called "GoingToTopOrBottom" (yeah, the name is really crap).
-This event is fired, well, when the user scrolls to the top or the bottom of the listview/gridview.
+This repo provides a simple way to detect if a ListView or a GridView is scrolling to the top, or the bottom.
+You just need to register to the ScrollDetected event and look at the ScrollDirection property included in the ScrollingEventArgs argument.

+There's a blogpost explaining what it does (in French) : http://blog.thomasnigro.fr/2014/10/30/listview-et-gridview-detecter-un-scroll-vers-le-haut-ou-vers-le-bas/
+However it should be pretty straightforward.

-It is used in VLC for Windows Phone, I made it really quick, any improvement is welcomed.
+BTW, any improvement is welcomed.
 Thomas Nigro